 A: This will depend on things such as the number of objections and the time taken to gain approvals.
-However, as a guide, the resumption process normally takes approximately three to six months from the time a Notice of Intention to Resume is issued.
+However, as a guide, the resumption process normally takes approximately 4 to 6 months from the time a Notice of Intention to Resume is issued.

 Q: Is the land taken from me as soon as I receive a Notice of Intention to Resume?

 A: No. As it states, it is a notice or letter giving notice to an owner that the resuming authority intends to resume property.
 The landowner who receives a Notice of Intention to Resume does not have to move out and the property is not resumed at this stage.
 The landowner has the right to object, have the objection heard and have the proposal considered by the Minister.
-Only when it passes all these steps and the Taking of Land Notice is published in the government gazette is the land actually resumed.
-The Taking of Land Notice is then forwarded to all parties with an interest in land.
+Only after all these further steps are passed and the Taking of Land Notice is published in the government gazette is the land actually resumed.

 Q: On what grounds can I object?

-A: In the past, objections have been based on issues such as; the need for the project, the location of the infrastructure, access after the project is finished, noise issues, and any other issues that landowners see as affecting their property.
+A: Objections can be based on issues such as; the need for the project, the location of the infrastructure, access after the project is finished, noise issues, and any other issues that landowners see as affecting their property.
 Under the Acquisition of Land Act, compensation is not a valid objection issue.
 If resumption is necessary, the effect the resumption has on the value of the property will be taken into account in the compensation process.